 I use the Boost EVO most at home, but I also take it hiking, chill bike rides, and lazy beach days.
 This isn’t the most discreet method for consumption.
 A smaller wax pen is the way to go if you’re looking for absolute portability and discretion.

 Better Options For Portability?

-The only other dab rig I would consider more portable than the Boost EVO is the RiO (Rig-in-ONE) by Stache Products.
+The only dab rig I consider more portable than the Boost EVO is the RiO (Rig-in-ONE) by Stache Products.
 The RIO comes with a protective carrying case and plugs to close off the water bubbler while in use.
 Meaning you can leave water in the bubbler while traveling on the go without worrying about spilling.

 The upside is that you never have to worry about running out of battery life.
-Fill the butane tank and you’re good to go for a few days.
+Fill the butane tank, and you’re good to go for a few days.

 Heating and Temperature Options

-The Boost EVO Dab Rig features an “11-second” heat up time per the Dr. Dabber website.
-I’ve found that to be pretty accurate but heat up times will vary depending on the ambient temperature, the amount of materials in the chamber, and whether it’s the first session.
+The Boost EVO Dab Rig features an “11-second” heat-up time, per the Dr. Dabber website.
+I’ve found that to be pretty accurate but heat-up times will vary depending on the ambient temperature, the amount of materials in the chamber, and whether it’s the first session.

 EVO Temperature Range